304 North Cardinal St.

 And the back-down is this is, proposal writing contributes over 50% probability that a client will employ you as a freelancer on Upwork.
-Other factors include your job success score, good profile description, sample attachment, client favoritism, gender, or nationality.
+Other factors include your job success score, a good profile description, sample attachment, client favoritism, gender, or nationality.

 The moment freelancers learn to get this right, they are already on the part to write that perfect proposal that Upwork clients love.